Pantelis Kapetanos: Steaua București

-In July 2008 he joined Steaua București on a free transfer, signing a one-year contract.
+On 8 July 2008 Kapetanos was released from AEK and he joined Steaua București on a free transfer in a one-year contract.
 In his first season at Steaua, Kapetanos was the club's top scorer with Bogdan Stancu, scoring 11 goals.
 The Steaua board extended his contract for two years, and he finished the 2009–10 season as the club's leading scorer in Liga I, with 15 goals, and in all competitions, with 19 goals.

-In January 2011 his contract with Steaua was terminated, as the team did not want to pay his high salary.
+In January 2011 his contract with Steaua was terminated, as the management did not intend to pay his high salary.